AvayGit/Chota-CodePen--HTML-CSS-and-JavaScript-Editor/README.md

 Launches the test runner in the interactive watch mode.<br />

-### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!